9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 While our `parseP5` function works, the style in which we wrote it is somehow not pleasing.
-Our code marches steadily to the right of the screen, and it\'s clear that a slightly more complicated function would soon run out of visual real estate.
+Our code marches steadily to the right of the screen, and it's clear that a slightly more complicated function would soon run out of visual real estate.
 We repeat a pattern of constructing and then deconstructing `Maybe` values, only continuing if a particular value matches `Just`.
-All of the similar `case` expressions act as
-\"boilerplate code\", busywork that obscures what we\'re really trying to do.
+All of the similar `case` expressions act as "boilerplate code", busywork that obscures what we're really trying to do.
 In short, this function is begging for some abstraction and refactoring.

 If we step back a little, we can see two patterns.
 First is that many of the functions that we apply have similar types.
 Each takes a `ByteString` as its last argument, and returns `Maybe` something else.
-Secondly, every step in the \"ladder\" of our `parseP5` function deconstructs a `Maybe` value, and either fails or passes the unwrapped result to a function.
+Secondly, every step in the "ladder" of our `parseP5` function deconstructs a `Maybe` value, and either fails or passes the unwrapped result to a function.